kachick/dotfiles/dependencies/README.md

 ## How

 - Avoid `vendor` for this dirname while using golang
 - They might be different result with actually using.
-Prefer Linux rather than Darwin when select a channel
 - Keep convention the filenames for easy use of `source`